execas/execas.github.io/_posts/2018-12-20-sql-injection.md

 > "-- " (dash, dash, space) marks the start of a comment.

 The malicious user would need some insight into how the database and queries are structured, or be able to do experimentation to acheive the above.
-An injection that can be more easily found is "'-- ", which dumps all salaries.
+An injection that can be more easily found is "'-- " (single quote, dash, dash, space) , which dumps all salaries.

 #### Remediation